salimcodes/Machine-Learning-Projects/Credit-Card-Fraud-Detection/ReadMe.md

 ### Project: Credit Card Fraud Detection using Machine Learning with Python.

-### Project Description: A simple model to predict credit card fraud detection
+### Project Description: A simple model to predict if a credit card is original or fake for fraud detection

 ### URL to Dataset: [Download here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)